Skip to Content

 • Naschmarkt Tasting Tour – The Naschmarkt is Vienna’s biggest food market.
 You can find a variety of food and drink here and it’s well worth a visit.
 If you want something more personal you can book a tasting tour which takes you to a variety of places and let you try some of the best food in the market!
 Click here to book your tour!

-Click the link below to discover more activities and tours you can do during your trip by clicking the link below:
+Click the link below to discover more activities and tours you can do during your Vienna trip by clicking the link below:

 Vienna Travel Tips